camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 Verify that the connection is successful.

-## Prerequisites for Camunda 8 installation
+## Step 4.
+Configure external connectivity and certificate for Camunda 8 installation

 ### Policy for external-dns